Henry could feel the burning stares from the Pioneers players as he trotted off the field.

 And so the ninth inning started with Old Man Charles, knocking a looping fly ball that fell to its death in the glove of the second baseman.
 A new guy, Henry thought, with lanky arms and abundant facial hair.

 Next up was Maurice "Flash" Jones, five foot four of rail-thin muscle and lightning-quick speed.
 He could run the bases in 14.7 seconds, no lie.
 And as fast as Henry was, he had only bested Maurice once in a 200-foot dash and only after the speedster tripped up near the end.

-Henry stepped up from the visiting dugout and yelled, "Get on base and I'll bring us home!"
-Maurice gave a quick nod.
+Henry stepped up from the visiting dugout and yelled, "Get on base, and I'll bring us home!"

 After the windup, Jake delivered a red-hot fastball and Maurice belted a beautiful shot to left-center field.
 The ball pinged off the wall, and by the time Hayes recovered it, Maurice was already on his way to third.
 Hayes relayed the ball to the third baseman, but Maurice won that race too.
 Didn't even have to slide.

 Henry retrieved his bat from the collection laid side-by-side in front of the dugout.

 From the bleacher seats behind, voices rose in fevered spurts.
 A man with a sandpapery voice yelled, "I got five on a two bagger, Louis!"
 Then a girl shouted in sing-song fashion, "I'm a ready for my ring, handsome!"
 Henry's cheeks flushed with warmth and it took all his will to keep from turning around.